 - PCMA Foundation

-Over the past 45 days, we completed a test period and we appreciated the cooperation by Experient, Smith Bucklin & Associates and the members of DMAI’s Meeting Professionals Advisory Board, who provided us with anonymous event registration zip codes and housing data.
+We completed a test period and we appreciated the cooperation by Experient, Smith Bucklin & Associates and the members of DMAI’s Meeting Professionals Advisory Board, who provided us with anonymous event registration zip codes and housing data.
 This exercise helped us to refine the study’s methodology so we can commence the full data collection.

 I hope you also find this study important and will encourage the participation of other housing and registration companies to contribute anonymous event registration zip codes and housing data.
 The more event data we collect, the more we can identify potential factors contributing to more or less hotel rooms being booked outside the contracted room block.